-The course aims to develop in students an understanding of the basic principles of finance.
+The module aims to develop in students an understanding of the basic principles of finance.
 It builds on the introduction to finance provided in Foundations of Business.
-The course has a quantitative slant, and is designed to give a theoretical introduction to financial markets and company finance policies.
-It is a prerequisite for finance Honours courses.
-The course looks at the way assets are valued in financial markets.
+The module has a quantitative slant and is designed to give a theoretical introduction to financial markets and company finance policies.
+It is a prerequisite for finance honors modules.
+The module looks at the way assets are valued in financial markets.
 It considers interest rates and the pricing of fixed-income bonds; stock market prices and returns; stock market risk and the influence of risk on the pricing of shares; and the characteristics and pricing of financial futures and options.
-The course also covers some aspects of company finance theory.
-These include business investment decisions, sources of finance, the cost of capital, the financial structure decision and the dividend decision.
+The module also covers some aspects of company finance theory.
+These include business investment decisions, sources of finance, the cost of capital, the financial structure decision, and the dividend decision.